 What is a Quitclaim Deed?

-In Colorado, a quitclaim deed is legal document used to transfer property from the owner to the buyer.
+In Colorado, a quitclaim deed is a legal document used to transfer property from the owner to the buyer.
 This term should be called a “quick-claim” deed, for it’s known to be an expedited version of a traditional deed.
 However, faster doesn’t always mean better.

 Sidebar: While quitclaim deeds are legal in all 50 states, the laws surrounding these deeds may vary from state to state.
-Be sure do to do your homework if you are planning to execute a quitclaim deed.
+Be sure to do your homework if you are planning to execute a quitclaim deed.

 Fraudulent Quitclaim Deed Factors